 2. DAP Inc Latex Plastic Wood Filler

 If you need a slightly more durable wood filler, try DAP Inc’s latex plastic model.
-This is a stainable and paintable filler that you can apply with a trowel and mold it into place to seamlessly cover any chips, gouges, or cracks in your deck.
+This is a stainable and paintable wood filler that you can apply with a trowel and mold it into place to seamlessly cover any chips, gouges, or cracks in your deck.
 The 16-ounce package features a fast-acting formula that will withstand harsh weather conditions without breaking down or wearing out.
 If you apply a layer of paint or stain over it, it’ll take the color very well so you can hardly tell that you had to fill the area.
-It works well on light or dark-colored stains and paints, and you can use it indoors and out.
+The wood filler works well on light or dark-colored stains and paints, and you can use it indoors and out.
 This product is strong enough to use on structural repairs.

 You can use this wood filler if you live in rainy or humid areas because it dries quickly enough that you won’t have to worry about it washing out.
 It’s crack and shrink resistant, and you can use it to anchor screws or nails to the side of your deck to hang your flowers or baskets.
-You’ll get a smooth and hard finish once it dries completely, and the plastic tub will keep it soft and moldable until you need it.
+You’ll get a smooth and hard finish once it dries completely, and the plastic tub will keep the wood filler soft and moldable until you need it.

 - Covers chips and gouges while anchoring screws and nails